UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_01.md

 Excel files need special attention because they give the user the capability of additional formatting including saving multiple dataframes on different “sheets” within a single file.
-This means that if that is the case, we need to specify which one we want.
+If this is the case, we need to specify which sheet we want.
 Since this is a new type of animal, we also need a new verb.
 Enter `read_excel()`.

 Our candybars dataframe is now saved as an excel spreadsheet named `foods.xlsx` on a sheet named `chocolate`.